hmrguez/Hermes/docs/literature_review.typ

 At its core, Lambda Architecture consists of three primary layers:

 1. *Batch Layer*: This layer processes large volumes of historical data in batches.
 It stores the data in an immutable, append-only manner, ensuring a reliable historical record.
-Technologies like [[Apache Hadoop]] are commonly used for data ingestion and storage in this layer.
+Technologies like Apache Hadoop are commonly used for data ingestion and storage in this layer.

 2. *Speed Layer*: Also known as the real-time or stream processing layer, it handles the processing of new, incoming data in near real-time.
 This layer complements the batch layer by reducing the latency in making data available for analysis.
-Stream processing engines such as [[Apache Storm]], Hazelcast Jet, Apache Flink, and [[Apache Spark]] Streaming are often employed here.
+Stream processing engines such as Apache Storm, Hazelcast Jet, Apache Flink, and Apache Spark Streaming are often employed here.

 3. *Serving Layer*: This layer is responsible for making the processed data accessible for querying.
 It incrementally indexes the latest batch views and the most recent data from the speed layer, allowing users to query both historical and real-time data.
 The serving layer can also reindex data to accommodate changes in requirements or to fix issues.
-   Storing is also handled in this layer, most commonly using [[Apache Cassandra]]
+   Storing is also handled in this layer, most commonly using Apache Cassandra

 The architecture is designed to balance several critical aspects of data processing, including latency, throughput, and fault tolerance.
 By leveraging batch processing for comprehensive data analysis and real-time stream processing for